DevExpress/testcafe/docs/articles/faq/README.md

 ### 'The browser can't open the page: can't establish a secure connection to the server'

-If your computer is connected to multiple networks (for instance, if it uses a VPN connection), TestCafe may be unable to open the testing pages.
+If your computer is connected to multiple networks (for instance, if it uses a VPN connection), TestCafe may detect the host IP incorrectly and thus may be unable to open the testing pages.

 ```text
 <browsername> can't open the page because <browsername> can't establish a secure connection to the server.